-Anna Savage, a student at Queen’s University, Belfast, was a typical young individual who looked forward to start the journey of her student life.
-However, the reality of moving away to university from home became daunting and she found herself spending nights alone in her rented bedroom with feelings of isolation and sadness.
+Anna Savage, a student at Queen’s University, Belfast, was a typical young individual who looked forward to starting the journey of her student life.
+However, the reality of moving away to university from home became daunting, and she found herself spending nights alone in her rented bedroom with feelings of isolation and sadness.
 Anna’s feelings, now coined as ‘post fresher’s blues’ is common, and these feelings can happen at any point during studying for an undergraduate degree course.

 Students who move away to university are most likely experiencing moving out for the first time in their lives, and the transition from sixth form and college to university can be difficult to comprehend.
 These mixed feelings can affect students’ mental health and how they perform at university and in other aspects of their life.

 Anna said: “Trying to meet new people and make friends was something I also found hard… It was hard to get to know people in my first year”.